edu-minetest/quiz/README.md

 # the revoke or grant privileges, defaults to "interact,shout"
 grant: interact,shout
 # totalPlayTime unit is minute
-totalPlayTime: 2
+totalPlayTime: 30
+# the rest time after playing, unit is minute
 restTime: 20
 # Whether skip the question which has already be answered correctly.
+# The number is answered count correctly to skip
 skipAnswered: 1
 # checkInterval unit is seconds
 checkInterval: 5
 # idleInterval unit is minute
-idleInterval: 1
+idleInterval: 5
 awards:
   # the item name to give
+  # minetest_game/mods/default/nodes.lua
-  - name: coalblock
+  - id: coalblock
     # for translation
     title: Coal Block
     # optional, the defaults to default mod
     mod: default
     # the item count, optional the defaults to 1
     count: 1
-  - name: wood
+  - id: wood
     title: Apple Wood Planks
     count: 3
-  - name: stone
+  - id: stone
     title: Stone
     count: 3
-  - name: torch
+  - id: torch
     title: Torch
-  - name: steel_ingot
+  - id: steel_ingot
     title: Steel Ingot
     count: 3
 # the quiz list